zeitlingerlab/Dalal_hippo_signaling_2024/README.md

 ---
 Date: Feb 2024
-Purpose: Give setup directions for Hippo signaling paper Thanks and Kudos to Melanie Weilert for majority of the scripts!
+Purpose: Give setup directions for Hippo signaling paper Thanks, and Kudos: to Melanie Weilert for the majority of the scripts!
 ---

 # Introduction